CommonAccord/Cmacc-Org/Doc/G/ABA-HR-Business-MCC/ClauseLibrary01.md

 DisputeResolution.7.Ti=Emergency Measures

-DisputeResolution.7.sec=Notwithstanding any provision of this Agreement or any applicable institutional rules, any party may obtain emergency measures at any time to address a Zero Tolerance Activity or any other imminent threat to health, safety, or physical liberty (including without limitation the holding of workers in locked barracks or the unavailability of accessible and unlocked emergency exits).
-In addition, a party may make an application for emergency relief to the [name of institution] (the “Arbitration Institution”] for emergency measures under the arbitration rules of the Arbitration Institution as in effect on the date of this Agreement.
-If and only if the arbitral tribunal does not have the power to grant effective emergency measures or other specific relief may a party apply for relief to a court of competent jurisdiction that possesses the power to grant effective emergency measures.]
+DisputeResolution.7.sec=Notwithstanding any provision of this Agreement or any applicable institutional rules, any party may obtain emergency measures at any time to address a {_Zero_Tolerance_Activity} or any other imminent threat to health, safety, or physical liberty (including without limitation the holding of workers in locked barracks or the unavailability of accessible and unlocked emergency exits).
+In addition, a party may make an application for emergency relief to the [name of institution] (the “{DefT.Arbitration_Institution}”) for emergency measures under the arbitration rules of the Arbitration Institution as in effect on the date of this Agreement.
+If and only if the arbitral tribunal does not have the power to grant effective emergency measures or other specific relief may a party apply for relief to a court of competent jurisdiction that possesses the power to grant effective emergency measures.

 Official Note=[Only for use with Alternative A for arbitration:]

 DisputeResolution.8.Ti=Arbitration Award

 DisputeResolution.8.sec=The arbitrator(s) may grant any remedy or relief set forth in Article {BuyerRemedy.Xnum} or elsewhere in this Agreement and that a court of competent jurisdiction could grant, except that the arbitrators may not grant any relief or remedy greater than that sought by the parties, nor any punitive damages.
-The award shall include compliance with a Remediation Plan as contemplated by Article {RemediatingAdverseImpacts.Xnum} above.
+The award shall include compliance with a {_Remediation_Plan} as contemplated by Article {RemediatingAdverseImpacts.Xnum} above.
 [The arbitration tribunal shall send a copy of each final order, decision and award to [title of official and name of institution] so that the public may have access to such documents, provided that, prior to sending any such document to such repository, such arbitration tribunal, in consultation with each of the parties, shall redact any information from such document that would (a) would reveal the identity of any party that wishes to remain anonymous; or (b) disclose any other information (including without limitation the amount of any award, any proprietary information or any trade secrets) that a party wishes to remain confidential.]

 DisputeResolution.=[G/Z/ol/8]